Frenz86/BigQueryAPI/README.md

 ```

 ## 2. Specify your Project
 This step include specify the project on which we are going to work in our GCP Platform.
-In order to perform this step we need to have a google account registered in Google Cloud Platform
+In order to perform this step we need to have a gmail account registered in Google Cloud Platform.
+We can use the GCP free trial for this purpose.

 ```
 project_id = "YOUR_PROJECT_ID"